Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Development Director

-Over 40 years of Sales and Marketing experience, plus 5 years as a General Contractor specializing in Manufactured Home Placement and multifamily (4-plex) buildings.
+Over 40 years of Sales and Marketing experience, plus 5 years as a General Contractor specializing in townhomes on permanent foundations and multifamily (4-plex) townhomes.

 In 1992, he took a startup energy-efficient lighting company in Portland, Oregon — Visual Effects — and grossed over $2,000,000 in 2 years.